At a glance

 You should base the reasonable fee on the administrative costs of complying with the request.
 If you decide to charge a fee you should contact the individual promptly and inform them.
 You do not need to comply with the request until you have received the fee.

-There are other proposed exemptions from the right to restriction that are contained in the draft DP Bill.
-As proposed, these exemptions will apply in certain circumstances, broadly associated with why you are processing the data.
-Once the DP Bill is finalised, we will update our guidance accordingly, and provide further detail on the application of these exemptions.
+There are other exemptions from the right to restriction contained in the DPA 2018.
+These exemptions will apply in certain circumstances, broadly associated with why you are processing the data.
+Please see our guidance on the application of these exemptions.

 What should we do if we refuse to comply with a request for restriction?